 Strategies for Parents and Educators

 There are ways for parents and educators to take steps to support bilingual language development in children.
 One strategy is to provide children with plenty of opportunities for language exposure.
-This can include reading books in both languages, listening to music, and engaging in everyday activities in both languages.

 The Role of Speech-Language Pathologists

-Speech-language pathologists (SLPs) can play an important role in supporting bilingual language development.
+Speech-language pathologists (SLPs) play an important role in supporting bilingual language development.
 SLPs can assess children’s language skills in both languages and provide intervention when needed.
 SLPs can also guide parents and educators on how to support bilingual language development.

 It is important to note that they should be trained in learning how to assess and intervene in dual language situations, and should be fluent in the languages spoken by the child and family.